 The next step is to attend an Informational meeting.
 This meeting is attended by all the families who have expressed interest in the program and who feel they meet the basic eligibility requirements.
-It is a two-hour overview of the philosophy, policies, and practices of the agency.
+It is an one-hour overview of the philosophy, policies, and practices of the agency.
 There is no charge for this meeting.
+This meeting is typically offered virtually.

 Interested families will then attend the Pre-Application Adoption Education Class.
-This two-day seminar addresses many aspects of adoption.
-It explores Biblical examples of adoption, the evolution of adoption, positive adoption language, explanation of modern adoption, excellence in adoptive relationships, tax issues, and legal implications in adoption.
+This two-day inperson seminar addresses many aspects of adoption.
+It explores the evolution of adoption, positive adoption language, explanation of modern adoption, excellence in adoptive relationships, tax issues, and legal implications in adoption.
 We address basic parenting issues such as safety in the home, attachment, bonding, and discipline.
 A panel of adoptive parents and birthparents come to share their experiences and answer questions.